TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 git push origin feature-branch
 ~~~

 Remember when we were working with HEAD, aka the current commit we're viewing, while rebasing?
-What this would does is it would revert the changes to HEAD by 1 commit!
+What this would do is it would revert the changes to HEAD by 1 commit!
 Then we would push our new commit to whichever branch we're working on, which in this example is feature-branch.

 So now that we've learned about the various dangerous of `git push --force`, you're probably wondering why it exists and when to use it.
 A very common scenario in which developers use `git push --force` is updating pull requests.
 Collaborative work is covered more in depth in a seperate lesson, but the take-away from this section should be that the `--force` option should be used only when you are certain that it is appropriate.
 There are also less common scenarios, such as when sensitive information is accidentally uploaded to a repository and you want to remove all occurances of it.